resistics/resistics/docs/source/tutorial/project-environment.rst

     The reference time should be a time before any time data was recorded and gives a reference point for time windowing the entire project.

 Below is an example of setting up a new project in the folder tutorialProject.
-The :meth:`~resistics.project.projectIO.newProject` method create new folders as required and returns a :class:`~resistics.dataObjects.projectData.ProjectData` object which holds the project information.
+The :meth:`~resistics.project.io.newProject` method create new folders as required and returns a :class:`~resistics.project.data.ProjectData` object which holds the project information.

 .. literalinclude:: ../../../examples/tutorial/createProject.py
     :linenos:
     :language: python
-    :lines: 1-10
+    :lines: 1-8
     :lineno-start: 1

-Project information can be viewed by calling the :meth:`~resistics.dataObjects.dataObject.DataObject.printInfo` method or by simply :python:`print(projData)`.
+Project information can be viewed by calling the :meth:`~resistics.common.base.ResisticsBase.printInfo` method or by simply :python:`print(projData)`.

 .. code-block:: text